- Category: Renewables

 - Project type: Project

-Planning Permission in Principle has been granted by Moray Council for our Onshore Transmission Works (comprising of a cable landfall at Portgordon, underground onshore cabling from Portgordon to Blackhillock near Keith, and a new substation at Blackhillock) to connect the wind farm to the National Grid.
+Planning Permission has been granted by Moray Council for our Onshore Transmission Works (comprising of a cable landfall at Portgordon, underground onshore cabling from Portgordon to Blackhillock near Keith, and a new substation at Blackhillock) to connect the wind farm to the National Grid.

 Onshore Electricity Transmission Works Public Exhibitions